frozencemetery/puppet-sahara/README.md

 ### Beginning with sahara

-To utilize the sahara module's functionality you will need to declare multiple resources.
+To use the sahara module's functionality you will need to declare multiple resources.
 This is not an exhaustive list of all the components needed; we recommend you consult and understand the
 [core of openstack](http://docs.openstack.org) documentation.